Busetti-Michele/Google-Data-Analytics-Capstone-Complete-a-Case-Study/README.md

 Finally, the last column, as we already know, indicates whether the rider was a subscribed member or a casual user.

 ![image](https://github.com/user-attachments/assets/d80b4119-4af4-420d-bec0-9315628a3723)

+## Data Cleaning
+I created a new table called Cyclistic_Dataset_cleaned, where all the information from the original table was transferred, along with several new columns to enrich and simplify the analysis:

+- ride_length: calculates the duration of each ride in minutes, helping identify unusually long or short trips.
+- day_of_week: indicates the day of the week when the ride started, useful for temporal analysis and cyclical behaviors.
+- month: clearly displays the month when the ride began, facilitating seasonal analysis.
+- start_equals_end: checks if a ride started and ended at the same station, providing valuable insights into specific user behaviors.
+This step marks the beginning of the transformation of the raw dataset into a structured format ready for deeper analysis.

+After transferring the information to the Cyclistic_Dataset_cleaned table and adding the new columns for analysis, I focused on removing any rows that might introduce inaccuracies or irrelevant data into the analysis.

+I started by eliminating rows with duplicate ride_id values, as these represented repeated entries of the same ride.
+Following that, I removed trips where the duration exceeded 24 hours, as these were likely caused by errors in recording the arrival time at the station.

+Next, I removed rows where the trip duration was less than one minute, and the start_equals_end column had a value of 1, indicating that the start and end stations were the same.
+These cases likely reflected instances where users had changed their mind shortly after starting the ride, and the data was not meaningful for the analysis.

+Additionally, I decided to remove cases where the duration was less than one minute and the start_equals_end value of 1 was due to missing records for both the start and end stations.
+This was clearly an error in data collection and was removed to maintain the integrity of the dataset.